wmfairuz/node-egress/README.md

 	var Route = require('egress').Route;

 You will mostly work with the `Route` class to build routes.
 A `Route` has both response functions and child routes.
-Child routes are accessed with the `Route#path` method.
+Child routes are accessed with the `Route#path` function.
 Child routes are *implicit*, meaning they are created by `path` if they don't exist yet.
 If ambiguous routes are requested (generally multiple ':param' nodes), `path` will throw an error.

 `Route` objects can be combined with `Route#append`, which is essentially an explicit form of `path`.
 You will usually need to create at least one `Route` with which to build all others, and that can be done with: